-The members of the Audit Committee during 2012 were Mr. Eickerman (who acts as Chairman), Mr. Orchow and Mr. Duff.
+The Corporation has a separately designated standing audit committee established in accordance with Section 3(a)(58)(A) of the Exchange Act.
+The members of the Audit Committee during 2013 were Mr. Eickerman, Mr. Orchow, Mr. Duff until his retirement from the Board and Mr. Vincent.
+Mr. Eickerman is the Chairman of the Committee.
 Each of the Directors is considered "independent" as defined under Rule 5605(c)(2) of the NASDAQ listing rules and under Rule 10A-3 of the Exchange Act.
 The Committee operates under a formal written charter approved by the Committee and adopted by the Board of Directors.
-The Audit Committee held four meetings during the year ended December 31, 2011 and four meetings in 2012.
+The Audit Committee held four meetings during the year ended December 31, 2012 and four meetings in 2013.
 The responsibilities of the Audit Committee include monitoring compliance with Company policies and applicable laws and regulations, making recommendations to the full Board of Directors concerning the adequacy and accuracy of internal systems and controls, the appointment of auditors and the acceptance of audits, and monitoring management's efforts to correct any deficiencies discovered in an audit or supervisory examination.